Compact moduli of K3 surfaces: Recognizable divisors

-Now suppose $R$ is not recognizable.
+\begin{proof} Certainly if $R$ is recognizable, then $R_{0,b}$ will equal the divisor $R_0\subset X_0$ certifying recognizability for any $b$.
+Conversely, suppose $R$ is not recognizable.
 Following the proof of Proposition \ref{stronger-rec}, there must be a one-parameter family of Kulikov models $\mathcal{X}\to (C,0)\times B$ for which $R_{0,b}$ varies.
 It remains to show that we may assume these Kulikov models are divisor models.
 To do so, we perform a series of GM0, GM1, GM2 modifications (possibly after a global base change and standard resolution) until the restriction of the modified family $\mathcal{X}'$ to a fixed arc $(C',0)\times \{b_0\}$ is a divisor model.
 These modifications do not affect the triviality of the discriminant family $\mathcal{X}_0'=X_0'\times B$ and the limit curves $R_{0,b}'$ still vary on $X_0'$ because they cover some component. \end{proof}

-\begin{remark} When $t=0$, $k>1$ (i.e. $X_0$ is a Type II Kulikov surface with intermediate elliptic ruled components) we must take care to make sense of the isomorphism $\mathcal{X}_0=X_0\times B$ because $X_0$ has continuous automorphisms.
-In this case, the notion that $R_0$ certifies recognizability, or is ``constant" as in Proposition \ref{recog-vary}, should be interpreted as $(X_0,R_0)$ being constant up to ${\rm Aut}^0(X_0)$. \end{remark}